acmiitr/KSOS/readme.md

 ## Getting Started
 Getting started with operating systems development is a bit tricky.
 [Dr. Nick Blundell's book](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) is a great resource to begin with, especially for bare-metal and bootloader programming.

-[BrokenThorn's series](http://www.brokenthorn.com/Resources/OSDevIndex.html), although old, is really helpful.
+[BrokenThorn's OS Development series](http://www.brokenthorn.com/Resources/OSDevIndex.html), although old, is really helpful.
 Most of the overall structure of the project was built from this resource.

-Feel free to have discussions with the people at #osdev on [Freenode IRC](https://webchat.freenode.net/), as well as the [OsDev forums](https://webchat.freenode.net/), if you have any issue.
+Feel free to have discussions with the people at #osdev on [freenode IRC](https://webchat.freenode.net/), as well as the [OsDev forums](https://forum.osdev.org/), if you have any issue.

-To get started with simple baremetal programming, you can read [Suraaj's blog](https://kssuraaj28.github.io/2020-01-09-Introduction/).
+To get started with simple bare-metal programming, you can read [Suraaj's blog](https://kssuraaj28.github.io/2020-01-09-Introduction/).

 ## Contribution Guidelines

 Operating system development is debatably the most onerous task in programming, notably because of the complete absence of any "backend" that you can work upon.
 You are the complete backend.
 However, there is no need to be discouraged.
-If you want to contribute, you can look at some of the more straightforward problems that we have in the [issues](https://github.com/kssuraaj28/OS/issues) section.
+If you want to contribute, you can look at some of the more straightforward problems that we have in the [issues](https://github.com/acmiitr/KSOS/issues) section.

 To get started, you NEED to know how to build the OS from source.
 After that, it's just up to your imagination.
 The thing with operating systems is, you can do whatever you want.
 Feel free to discuss any ideas that you may have with us by opening an issue. :smiley: